akwagner1/InfoSecLab/README.md

 # InfoSecLab
-VMware ESXI lab designed to learn and demonstrate competency in networking, information security, and active directory.
+VMware ESXI lab designed to learn and demonstrate competency in information security, networking, and active directory.
 ## Purpose
-The purpose of this lab is to create an environment to develop practical skills and gain hands-on experience in different areas of information security, including but not limited to:
+The primary purpose of this lab is to create an environment to develop practical skills and gain hands-on experience in different areas of information security, but also showcases basic networking and active directory.
+The lab includes:
 * Setting up and managing virtual machines (VMs) within a commonly used enterprise hypervisor, VMware ESXI
 * Implementing network security controls
 * Configuring and monitoring intrusion detection and prevention systems (IDS/IPS)